0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/node/set-up.md

 ## Set up the environment variables

-1. Navigate to `~/cdk-validium`.

-    ```bash
-    cd cdk-validium
-    ```

-    !!! info
-        For the setup, we need the information from the `~/cdk-validium/cdk-validium-contracts-0.0.2/deployment/deploy_output.json` file.

-2. Navigate to `cdk-validium-contracts-0.0.2/deployment` and run the following script that inputs the required parameters into `/tmp/cdk/.env`.
+1. Navigate to `cdk-validium-contracts-0.0.2/deployment` and run the following script that inputs the required parameters from `deploy_output.json` into `/tmp/cdk/.env`.

     ```bash
     cd cdk-validium-contracts-0.0.2/deployment